-The practice of Mindfulness, having its roots in Buddhism and other contemplative practices of India is derived from the word"Sati".
+The practice of Mindfulness despite having its common roots in Buddhism and other contemplative practices of India is non religious and accessible to all.
+It derives from the word"Sati".
 Its literal meaning is "Awareness" or "Mindfulness".
 To have the correct view of how things exist.
-This encapsulates more than just having a goal to reduce stress and to be more present.
-It means becoming familiar with the patterns and habits that the do and do not serve us..
-It means to become a better person.
-Happier, more content but also more real!
-This is not always easy however!
+This encapsulates more than just having a goal to reduce stress and to be more present however.
+It means becoming familiar with patterns that do and don't serve us. .
+Happier, more content but also more real.
+To become a better person.
+This is not always easy however.
 Research shows we have tens of thousands of thoughts a day.
-Isn’t that incredible!
+Isn’t that incredible?
 How many of those thoughts are we actually present to, aware of?
-How many of those thoughts can you remember at the end of each day?!
+How many of those thoughts can you remember at the end of each day?
 Many of these thoughts have become habitual, much like riding a bike.
-These thoughts and emotions however can affect us whether we are aware of them or not!
+These thoughts and emotions can still affect us whether we are aware of them or not.
 We often react to these thoughts and experiences without even being aware.
-These responses can create more stress for ourselves, and others!
+These responses can create more stress for ourselves, and others.
 Mindfulness practice helps us to become more aware of these thoughts.
-To practice more acceptance, more resilience with what arises.
+To cultivate more acceptance, more resilience with what arises.
 It then helps us to let go of the negative thought patterns that don't serve us any more.
-Mindfulness helps us to let go of unhealthy 'attachments" and to cultivate thoughts that we know are more beneficial.
-A key aspect of authentic Mindfulness practice is to help us to Awaken.
-To develop a better relationship with ourselves and others.
-It helps us to enhance our innate qualities of compassion and insight.
+To let go of unhealthy 'attachments" and to have more thoughts that are more beneficial.
+A key aspect of authentic Mindfulness practice is to help us to Awaken and enhance our innate qualities of compassion and insight.

 Acting with purpose.